 The result of this peculiar oddity of population density is as dramatic a change in the feel of a city as a covering blanket of snow is to the natural world.
 One day all will be seemingly peaceful; the next, thousands of students will start swarming across the centre of town.
 This dramatic change will occur in the coming week.

 Though this transition occurs at other times during the year it is never quite so pronounced.
 Because this time a full third of the arriving students are brand new Freshers.
 All of them are new to the city, and many have never lived away from home before.

 The various University Colleges and Departments do their best to make this transition as easy and painless as possible.
 And over time these Freshers will find their feet, make new friends and blend into the wider student community.
 But in the short term, expect to encounter large groups of semi-clueless Freshers wandering seemingly aimlessly around.

 The largest organised attempt to smooth their path into the city is the annual Freshers’ Fair, held in the Student’s Union on Mill Lane on the 8th & 9th of October.
 A vast array of student societies, sports clubs and interest groups plus many local businesses have stalls at the fair, showcasing the many opportunities on offer in Cambridge to the new arrivals.

 Naturally this includes the Varsity Hotel.
-It’s an opportunity for us to show off some of the amenities we have to offer.
-For many students their first taste of a real cocktail comes at our River Bar or Six Panoramic Bar; their first view of Cambridge from above comes from our Roof Terrace; while the restaurants and the hotel itself make for excellent venues for a family evening out when their parents are visiting.
+It’s an opportunity for us to show off some of the amenities we have to offer in our central location.
+For many students their first taste of a real cocktail comes at our River Bar or Six Panoramic Bar; their first view of Cambridge city center from above comes from our Roof Terrace; while the restaurants and the hotel itself make for excellent venues for a family evening out when their parents are visiting.